AmithBV0606/Cohort-2-Part-1/Week-12-Offline/12.1-Deploying-Frontend-AWS/README.md

 # Deploying Frontend on AWS

+- All the data that is not coming from the database like html, css, js files, image files etc are called as objects.
+- These objects are usually stored in the object stores.

 ## Resources needed to deploy Frontends :

 ### S3 : Simple Storage Service(S3)

-    Amazon S3 is an object storage service that offers industry-leading scalability, data availability, security, and performance.
+- Amazon S3 is an object storage service that offers industry-leading scalability, data availability, security, and performance.

 ### CloudFront : Content Delivery Network(CDN's)

-    A CDN stands for Content Delivery Network.
+- A CDN stands for Content Delivery Network.

-    As the name suggests, it’s an optimal way for you to deliver content (mp4 files, jpgs and even HTML/CSS/JS files) to your users.
+- As the name suggests, it’s an optimal way for you to deliver content (mp4 files, jpgs and even HTML/CSS/JS files) to your users.

-    Amazon CloudFront is a fast content delivery network (CDN) service that securely delivers data, videos, applications, and APIs to customers globally with low latency and high transfer speeds.
+- Amazon CloudFront is a fast content delivery network (CDN) service that securely delivers data, videos, applications, and APIs to customers globally with low latency and high transfer speeds.

 ### It is better than serving it from a VM/EC2 instances because of a few reasons -